io-gui/io/readme.md

 MyApp.Register();
 ```

-Then, simply add the main-app element to you HTML page and you are done!
+Then, simply add the main-app element to your document and you are done!

 ```html
 <my-app></my-app>